 Rates Of Injury In The Workplace In Cannock

-To demonstrate the number of accidents at work that happened in Cannock from 2013/14 to 2017/18, we’ve provided the table below.
+To demonstrate the number of accidents at work that happened in Cannock over the years, we’ve provided the table below.
 The table references Cannock Chase which is the reporting area that includes Cannock town.

 |Location||Total - Non Fatal Injuries||Total - Non Fatal Injuries per 100,000 workers||Fatal Injuries|